strvcom/android-chat-component/firestore_queries.md

 #### Sending a message

-The message sending works like this:
+Message sending works like this:
  - The conversation between two or more users has to be created beforehand, and the client shouldn't be created by the client (TBD how this will work)
 If a user sends a message, the client (Android/iOS) has to complete three writes to Firestore:
  1) creates a message with the respective data
  2) overwrites the last message in the conversation they just added
  3) set the last seen message of the sending user to the one just sent in the `seen` sub-collection

-These three actions are executed atomically in a transaction (or so called batch write action)
+These three actions are executed atomically in a transaction (or so-called batch write action)
 ```
 val writeBatch = firestoreDb.batch()